This site began on Monday 15 June 2015 and continues to develop. Bookmark it now.

-If you really, really want to go to a show at Edinburgh FC it's better to book in advance - use this email address.
+If you really, really want to go to a show at Edinburgh Folk Club it's ALWAYS better to book in advance - use this email address to order your tickets.

-EFC's shows are all (usually) presented in the Pleasance Cabaret Bar, 60 The Pleasance, Edinburgh EH8 9TJ, Scotland which is adjacent to the Pleasance Sports Centre of Edinburgh University.
-The Pleasance complex of buildings is owned by Edinburgh University Students' Association (EUSA) although EFC itself has no connection with EUSA, nor Edinburgh University.
+EDINBURGH FOLK CLUB's shows are all (usually) presented in the Pleasance Cabaret Bar, 60 The Pleasance, Edinburgh EH8 9TJ, Scotland which is adjacent to the Pleasance Sports Centre of Edinburgh University.
+The Pleasance complex of buildings is owned by Edinburgh University Students' Association (EUSA) although Edinburgh Folk Club itself has no connection with EUSA, nor Edinburgh University.

 There are no steps from the courtyard into the venue so wheelchair access is not a problem.
 However, the room itself is on two levels separated by a few steps which prevents wheelchair access to the lower level.
 Unfortunately the toilets are accessed only from the lower level and are not 'disabled friendly'.

-Only one bus service runs along The Pleasance - service 60.
 There are several services (including nos.
 2, 3, 7, 14, 31, 33, 45) stopping on surrounding streets within 5 to10 minutes' walk.
+Only one bus service runs along The Pleasance - Lothian Buses service 60 but this service only runs during the day mid-morning until mid-afternoon.
 See Lothian Buses website for details of all city services.